 This book is produced for a very specific reason; to bring your Apple device app idea to life, from conception to final product, using outsourcing.

 If you use outsourcing effectively, the process for app creation works very well.
-The typical app outsourcing project will include activities such as communicating the app idea with architects, designers and programmers, creating the app development project plan, actually getting the app developed and tested, and then finalized as a unique app product.
+The typical app outsourcing project will include activities such as communicating the app idea with architects, designers, and programmers, creating the app development project plan, actually getting the app developed and tested, and then finalized as a unique app product.
 If you want to sell the app, you’ll also need to work to develop marketing inside and outside the Apple Apps Store.

 This book describes a specific step-by-step process to visualize the app, lay the foundation to build it, build it and test it.
 But we don’t stop there.
 The book also provides specific information about how to market the app; creating public awareness and making it available from the Apple app store.
 Marketing…the most critical factor of all.
-Remember…no matter how great the product, if people don’t buy it, it’s worth nothing.
+Remember…no matter how great the product, if people don’t buy it, it’s worth noting.

 The book focuses on explaining app development for the Apple devices, in particular: